imlyxann/Readme/README.md

 French Java and Javascript Developer 🇫🇷

-i create some VideoGames, own authlib, website, etcetera... & Im a Minecraft Plugin developer 💎
+i create some VideoGames, own Server (ServerSocket in Java), own authlib, website, etcetera... & Im a Minecraft Plugin developer 💎

 I use Spigot (Paper), Bungeecord, Velocity !

+I use MongoDb and Redis for databases